Use the search feature (the magnifying glass icon at the top of each page) to find specific content.

 Scheduling Your Recertification Exam

-After 24 hours, you will be eligible to schedule the $79 certification exam with either a PSI or Prometric testing company using the 10-digit National Registry certification number issued to you by the DOT.
+After 24 hours, schedule the $80 exam with either a PSI or Prometric testing company using your 10-digit National Registry certification number issued to you by the DOT and also known as an eligibility number with the testing companies.
 To locate testing centers near you, visit Google Maps and search for “PSI Testing” or “Prometric Testing”.
 Most testing centers are open six days a week.

 About the NRCME Exam